 Additionally, the battery terminals could be corroded, which would affect its charging ability.
 If you are having trouble, it makes sense to clean all of the connectors and inspect the wiring.
 If you notice anything is faulty or worn, go ahead and replace it.

-You also want to check the fuses as we talked about before and replace the fuse if you find a blown one.
+You also want to check the fuses as I talked about before and replace the fuse if you find a blown one.

 4. Check and Swap Out Alternator

 Some people don’t realize that the alternator has failed until they put in a new battery and it dies.
 The alternator must be capable of charging the battery to keep the car running.
 As it fails, it can no longer supply the needs of the battery or electronics.